Elise Stefanik: Immigration

 Stefanik opposed Trump's 2017 executive order imposing a temporary ban on travel and immigration to the United States by nationals of seven Muslim-majority countries.

 Stefanik declined to condemn the Trump administration family separation policy, instead publishing a press release congratulating Trump after he signed an Executive Order to suspend new separations and detain families.

 On March 26, 2019, Stefanik was one of 14 Republicans to vote with all House Democrats to override Trump's veto of a measure unwinding the latter's declaration of a national emergency at the southern border.

 Although she had previously supported DACA, Stefanik voted against the DREAM Act in 2021.

+In 2021, Stefanik was one of 30 Republicans who voted for the Farm Workforce Modernization Act, which would grant legal status to illegal immigrants working in agriculture and establish a pathway to permanent residency contingent on continued farm work.

 During the 2022 United States infant formula shortage, Stefanik criticized the Biden administration for supplying baby formula to undocumented immigrants, claiming that Biden was prioritizing immigrants over American citizens.
 Stefanik accused the Democrats of collaborating with "pedo grifters" in implementing this policy.
-Stefanik's office later stated she was referencing sexual misconduct allegations against one of the founders of the Lincoln Project.
+Stefanik's office later stated she was referencing sexual misconduct allegations against one of the founders of The Lincoln Project.
 Stefanik has further claimed in a Facebook campaign advertisement in 2021 that Democrats were orchestrating a "permanent election insurrection" by granting amnesty to undocumented immigrants in order to "overthrow our current electorate and create a permanent liberal majority in Washington".
-After the 2022 Buffalo shooting, this advertisement received renewed criticism. congressman Adam Kinzinger cited Stefanik's advertisement as proof for his accusation that Stefanik had promoted the white nationalist replacement theory, a theory which the Buffalo shooter believed.
+After the 2022 Buffalo shooting, this advertisement received renewed criticism.
+Congressman Adam Kinzinger cited Stefanik's advertisement as proof for his accusation that Stefanik had promoted the white nationalist replacement theory, a theory which the Buffalo shooter believed.
 An adviser to Stefanik denied the accusation, calling it a "new disgusting low for the Left, their Never Trump allies, and the sycophant stenographers in the media".